 BoC September 2015 Announcement

-The Bank of Canada (BoC) today has announced that it will leave their key overnight lending rate alone at 0.5%, therefore the Prime Rate of lending used by major Canadian FI’s for lending to their best business customers should remain at 2.7%.
+The Bank of Canada (BoC) today has announced that it will leave their key overnight lending rate alone at 0.5%,

 The BoC believes that a Canadian economic upturn is occurring and that its economy is adjusting for lower oil & commodity prices.
 They see economic activity being underpinned by household spending and strength in certain sectors of the U.S. economy.
 Furthermore and maybe most importantly the BoC does not want to interfere or influence the Canadian federal election campaign that is presently underway.